omarkhatibco/tailwind-css-variables/README.md

 ## Settings

-By default this is the current settings where object key is the `module` and object value is the `variable name`
+By default, this is the current setting where object key is the `module` and object value is the `variable name`

 ```js